kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

    QA environment (with continuous delivery), how to handle production upgrades.

-7. Provide tooling that would involve managers and QA people in software development process.
-Expose specifications, real-time behavior and system design to them via: rendering use-cases to human-readable specifications, allowing QA people to define new use-cases, providing audit logs from the running system in the same language as the use-cases.
+7. Provide tooling that would involve managers and QA people in the software development process.
+Expose specifications, real-time behavior, and system design to them via: rendering use-cases to human-readable specifications, allowing QA people to define new use-cases, providing audit logs from the running system in the same language as the use-cases.

-8. Infrastructure and guidance to developers for developing client applications on various platforms (where this is applicable), train and help to find solutions to their problems.
+8. Infrastructure and guidance to developers for developing client applications on various platforms (where this is applicable), train and help them find solutions to their problems.

 9. Ideally, provide examples of setup for high-availability deployments, using existing solutions from the real-world